[Updated October 13, 2022]

 But December in Georgia finds the Bavarian-influenced town of Alpine Helen all gussied up in the festive sights and sounds of the holiday season.

-It starts with the Lighting of the Village ceremony the day after Thanksgiving, continues with the Helen Christmas market and Christmas Parade in early December, and includes a plethora of holiday decor and Christmas lights into the New Year.
+It starts with the Lighting of the Village ceremony the day after Thanksgiving, continues with the Helen Christmas Market and Christmas Parade in early December, with lots of holiday decor and Christmas lights into the New Year.

-Read on for our guide to 10 festive ways to celebrate Christmas in Helen GA, including our picks for the best holiday shopping, restaurants, activities, and events in Helen!
+Read on for our guide to 15 festive ways to celebrate Christmas in Helen GA, including our picks for the best holiday restaurants, shopping, activities, and Helen Christmas events!

 READ MORE: The 20 Best Things to Do in Helen GA